VowSoftware/starly/README.md

 ### `m_starly.get_tight_world_area(id, positions)`

 Gets the center position, minimum zoom, and minimum world area of a camera that can see all `positions`.

+This function was inspired by Super Smash Bros, where the camera moves and zooms to center and include all characters, with only a small amount of padding to the sides of the window.

 **Parameters**